AnTheMaker/Fusilli.js/README.md

 ## FAQs
 Every `README` need a FAQ section.
 Just kidding, I was simply bored.

-#### Why?
-That's not even a full question!
-Learn english, stranger

 #### Why did you create another damn Modal library?
 Because I *can*.
-No, jokes aside for a second: I wanted to add a simple info-modal to my current project ([myFront.page](https://myfront.page)) and didn't find a good, simple-to-use and lightweight library...
+No, jokes aside for a second: I wanted to add a simple info-modal to one of my projects ([myFrontpage](https://myfront.page)) and didn't find a good, simple-to-use and lightweight library...

-#### Ahh, the content of the Modal appears for a second when loading my page!
+#### Oh no, the content of the Modal appears for a second when loading my page!
 Don't worry!
 Just add `.modal{ display: none; }` to your CSS and you're good to go!
+That will prevent the modal from showing up before the `fusilli.js` script is loaded.
+Fusilli.js will take care of the rest!

 #### How do I use it??
 Scroll to the top of this page and follow the 3 steps!
-If you still didn't get it, open up an issue.
+If you still need help, open up an issue.

-#### I can't count to 3
-Go to school

 #### It doesn't work!
 I tested it a bit and it worked fine...
-If it doesn't work for you, please go ahead and open up an issue!
+If it doesn't work for you, please go ahead and open up an issue with as many details as possible!

-#### But it can't do X
+#### But it can't do [insert advanced features here]
-This library's focus is simplicity.
-It's main goal is to be lightweight and minimal.
+This library focuses on simplicity.
+Its main goal is to be as lightweight and minimal as possible.
 I won't add fancy animations, trigger-handlers or stuff like that.
-Please look for a different Modal library if you need all that stuff.
+Please look for a different Modal library if you need all of this.

 ### What does "Fusilli" mean?
 Hey, respect the pasta!

 ### Why is this popup library named after the best pasta in the world?
-I guess I was hungry
+I guess I was hungry, sorry about that.

-#### Hello
-That's not a question.
-What's up?

-#### I'm bored
-I know.
-Otherwise you wouldn't scroll  till the very end of a `README` file  of a random JavaScript Modal library created by a 17yo dude.
-Get a life :P